-Now, although it is easy to write a story like this, it is easy to see that it makes a difference, it is very tricky to create one: you are so stuck in your view of life, that it is hard to move you to look from another angle.
+Now, it is easy to write a story like this.
+It is easy to see that it makes a difference.
+It is very tricky to create one.
+Why?
+Because you are so stuck in your view of life, that it is hard to move you to look from any other angle or perspective.

-I have heard thousands of success stories that were non-repeatable (I call those flash-in the pan results) for a simple sounding reason: unless you know exactly how you produced the result, it happened to you… so all you can do in the future is pray for miracle.
+I have heard from others thousands of success stories that turned out to be flash-in the pan results for a simple sounding reason: unless you know exactly how you produced the result, it happened to you… so all you can do in the future is pray for miracle.

 The source of every breakthrough, the source of every unpredictable result is a distinction or a series of distinctions.

 The first problem I have encountered so far is teaching students what’s a distinction.
 And without that the whole thing doesn’t work.
-What I mean is that unless you can see your “path” from no success to success as a series of blockages, and distinctions to release them, you will never be able to repeat them.
+What I mean is that unless you can see your ‘path’ from no success to success as a series of blockages, and the distinctions to release them, you will never be able to repeat the success.

 I won’t attempt to teach you what a distinction is in a post… but I have been teaching it on the coaching calls, and as a result students are starting to have real, repeatable successes.

 Why do you need to be able to repeat your successes?
 Because life is not simple.
-Life is cyclical, life runs by a pattern, and unless you know how to get out, again and again, from the rut, from the trap, from the predictable downward cycle, you had a fortunate event, but not a new and successful life.
+Life is cyclical, life runs by a pattern, and unless you know how to get out, again and again, how to get out from the rut, from the trap, from the predictable downward cycle, you had a fortunate event, but not a new and successful life.

-In my own life I have had a one-year money and a 3 and a half year health cycle, and they were as predictable as the change of seasons.
+In my own life I have had a one-year money and a 3 and a half year health cycle, and they were as predictably repeating as the seasons.

 Using the exact technology I teach, I have managed to change those cycles.
 As long as I practice what I teach I can now count on staying on top of my money, and staying well…

-My purpose is to give you all the power.
+My purpose in teaching is to give you all the power.
 My purpose is to become not needed by you.
 My purpose is to set you free.